-We love iced coffee year-round but it tastes extra delicious in the summer!
+We love iced coffee year-round, but it tastes extra delicious in the summer!
 Keep this cold brew coffee in the refrigerator so that you can make your favorite specialty drinks without having to leave your home.

 Cold Brew Coffee Ingredients

 To make cold brew coffee, all you need is ground coffee and water.
 You can make it stronger or weaker depending on your preferences and how you plan to use it.
-Scroll down for the complete recipe with ingredient measurements.

 How To Make Cold Brew Coffee

 - Put the ground coffee in a pitcher or a large bowl.
 Pour the water over the coffee and stir to moisten all of the grounds.
 Cover the container and place it in the refrigerator.
-We keep ours in the refrigerator for 24 hours but you can do less if you want weaker cold brew coffee.
+We keep ours in the refrigerator for 24 hours, but you can do less if you want weaker cold brew coffee.

 - Remove the pitcher from the refrigerator and strain the iced coffee.
 Store the cold brew in the refrigerator.

-Vanilla Cold Brew Iced Coffee
+Vanilla Cold Brew Iced Coffee Recipe